Nonstabilizerness Estimation using Graph Neural Networks: Introduction

-In this article, we formulate the nonstabilizerness estimation as a graph-level prediction task and propose a Graph Neural Network (GNN)~\cite{scarselli2008graph} approach to bridge the gap between the bond dimension-limited TN methods and the limited performances of machine learning models.
-We test the performance of the proposed GNN approach through three different formulations of nonstabilizerness estimation with increasing difficulty by exploiting the capabilities of GNN to capture meaningful features in the graph-based circuit representation.
+In this article, we formulate the nonstabilizerness estimation as a graph-level prediction task and propose a Graph Neural Network (GNN)~\cite{scarselli2008graph} approach to bridge the gap between machine learning models that achieve robust performance on the restricted classification task and models that are capable of estimating SRE on the general regression task but with limited generalization performances.

 The three main contributions of the article are as follows. \begin{enumerate} \item We propose a GNN approach for the nonstabilizerness estimation problem, that exhibits higher generalization capabilities to larger quantum circuits, in terms of number of qubits and gate counts, and to unseen entanglement, compared to previous works~\cite{mello2025retrieving,lipardi2025study}.
 The experimental results highlight the positive impact of representing quantum circuits as graphs, which enables the model to effectively capture their intrinsic structural properties. \item We have generated and released a comprehensive dataset of quantum circuits tailored to address the nonstabilizerness estimation problem in the supervised learning setting~\cite{lipardi2025dataset}.
 The dataset contains a total of $1686000$ quantum circuits designed to span a broad range of number of qubits, entanglement and SRE values.
 The dataset is structured to address the problem in three different formulations of increasing difficulty, including both classification and regression tasks.
-We expect this dataset to foster progress in the development and benchmarking of machine learning methods for nonstabilizerness estimation. \item We show the proposed GNN model is well-suited to predict the SRE measured on real quantum devices, as the graph-based representation can also encode the hardware specifics. \end{enumerate}
+We expect this dataset to foster progress in the development and benchmarking of machine learning methods for nonstabilizerness estimation. \item We show the proposed GNN model is well-suited to predict the SRE measured on real quantum devices, as the graph-based representation can also encode the hardware specifics. \end{enumerate} We note that the proposed approach trades off the quality of SRE predictions for a significantly reduced prediction time~\cite{lipardi2025study}.
+In fact, after a one-time training procedure, the GNN can approximate SRE for a quantum circuit almost in real time.
+As such, it should be regarded as a complementary approach to TN methods rather than a competing one.
+This approach is relevant in applications where an exact computation of $M_2$ can be traded off for a faster approximation.
+Examples include exploring the relationship between favorable solutions in variational quantum algorithms and their corresponding SRE values~\cite{spriggs2025quantum}, as well as enabling quantum architecture search methods to guide the circuit design towards quantum circuits with high SRE values.

 This article is structured as follows.
 Section~\ref{background} introduces the nonstabilizerness estimation problem.
 Section~\ref{related_work} discusses related work in the field of machine learning.
 Section~\ref{data_generation} describes the data generation procedure and details the rationale behind its design.
 Section~\ref{methods} describes the architecture and implementation details of the proposed GNN model.
 Section~\ref{results} presents the experimental setup and discusses the results.
 Section~\ref{conclusions} summarizes the main findings of this research study, highlighting the strengths and limitations of the proposed model and outlining promising directions for future research.